-I was fortunate enough to not have to need these supplies the entire time I owned the trailer so I never had the chance to play with them.
+Being fortunate enough to not have to need these supplies the entire time I owned the trailer, I never had the chance to play with them.
 But I kept the tools just in case.

-Years later, I stared at two house window screens that were damaged and thought… “I think I have a kit to actually fix this!”
+Years later, I stared at two house window screens that were damaged and thought… “I think I have a window screen kit to actually fix this!”

-After much digging (and purging to find it again), I found I had everything I needed to replace one screen was there.
+After much digging (and purging to find it again), I found I had everything I needed to replace one screen.
 So I couldn’t wait to start!

 And know what?
 Fixing window screens was way easier than I could have imagined.
 So easy in fact that I kicked myself for staring through torn screens for years while I could have had this fixed in a short afternoon!